Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Problem Formulation

 There are two types of SCBFs currently in literature -- \textit{almost-sure} (type-I) and those which allow for violations (type-II).
 The type-I SCBFs ensure that the system remains inside the safe set with a probability of 1 \cite{clark2021control} for all time $t\in[0,\,T]$.
-These were successfully utilized within a recent deep-learning based SOC framework \cite{pereira2020safe}, but simulation results clearly indicate that type-I SCBFs lead to conservative policies preventing agents from getting close to each other, thus, reducing flexibility of the trained policy.
+These were successfully utilized within a recent deep-learning based SOC framework \cite{pereira2020safe}, but simulations suggest that the framework leads to conservative policies preventing agents from getting close to each other, thus, reducing the flexibility of the trained policy.
 This restriction can prohibit application to systems with a large number of agents.
 On the other hand, type-II SCBFs allow tuning the probability of failure based on one's risk appetite and therefore have a higher practical appeal.
+We hypothesize that policies trained using Type-II SCBFs would result in less conservative and therefore more scalable policies.
 These have been employed in recent works \cite{santoyo2021barrier, yaghoubi2020risk} and are based on derivation of Lyapunov functions for finite time stability of stochastic systems \cite[Chapter 3]{kushner1967stochastic}.
 Restating the result from \cite[Proposition 1]{santoyo2021barrier} here for convenience of the reader: \textit{suppose there exists a twice differentiable function $B(\vx)$, that satisfies the following inequalities, where \eqref{eqn:safety_constraint} is satisfied $\forall \,t\in[0,\,T]$ and $\forall\,\vx\in \mathbb{R}^{Nn_i}$ for some $\alpha \geq 0$ and $\beta \geq 0$.
 Based on the chosen values of $\alpha$ and $\beta$, one can compute bounds on the probability of failure.
-We refer the reader to the supplementary material for additional details.} Inequalities \eqref{eqn:ineq_1} and \eqref{eqn:ineq_2} can be satisfied by choosing $B(\vx)=e^{-\gamma h(\vx)}$ so that when the system exits the safe set $\mathcal{C}$, then $B(\vx)>1$ because $h(\vx)<0$.
+We refer the reader to \Cref{sec:failure_bounds_section} of the supplementary material for additional details.} Inequalities \eqref{eqn:ineq_1} and \eqref{eqn:ineq_2} can be satisfied by choosing $B(\vx)=e^{-\gamma h(\vx)}$ so that when the system exits the safe set $\mathcal{S}$, then $B(\vx)>1$ because $h(\vx)<0$.
 To satisfy \eqref{eqn:safety_constraint}, we impose it as a hard constraint on the Hamiltonian minimization in \eqref{eqn:centralized_hjb_pde}.
-Since the objective $\calH(\vu)$ is quadratic and the constraint \eqref{eqn:safety_constraint} is linear in $\vu$, then a safe optimal control can be obtained by solving the resulting Quadratic Program (QP) at every time step.
-Similar to the work in \cite{pereira2020safe}, we have the following HJB-PDE, where each $B_k$ is either a pairwise safety constraint between 2 agents or between an agent and an obstacle, $(\bar{\vx}_k\text{ and }\bar{\vu}_k)$ are vectors obtained by concatenating states and controls of the 2 agents corresponding to $B_k$ for inter-agent constraints or just the state and the control vectors of the ego agent for agent-obstacle constraints, $(\bar{\vf}_k,\,\bar{\vG}_k\text{ and }\bar{\vSigma}_k )$ are constructed similarly and $N_\text{ineq}= +NN_o$, is the total number of inequality constraints.
+Since the objective $\calH(\vu)$ is quadratic and the constraint \eqref{eqn:safety_constraint} is linear in $\vu$, a safe optimal control can be obtained by solving the resulting Quadratic Program (QP) at every time step.
+Similar to the work in \cite{pereira2020safe}, we have the following HJB-PDE, where each $B_k$ is either a pairwise safety constraint between two agents or between an agent and an obstacle.
+The vectors $\bar{\vx}_k\text{ and }\bar{\vu}_k$ are obtained by concatenating states and controls of the two agents corresponding to $B_k$ for inter-agent constraints or just the state and the control vectors of the ego agent for agent-obstacle constraints.
+Finally, $\bar{\vf}_k,\,\bar{\vG}_k\text{ and }\bar{\vSigma}_k $ are constructed similar to $\bar{\vx}_k$ and $N_\text{ineq}= +NN_o$, is the total number of inequality constraints.
 The $N\choose2$ constraints account for all possible agent pairs for collision avoidance similar to work in \cite[Section 4.3.2]{pereira2020safe} and $N_o$ is the number of obstacles.
-However, this clearly would not scale for large values of N. Due to these constraints, the minimization of individual $\mathcal{H}_i$ can no longer be decoupled.
-Thus, the safe optimal control $\vU^*$, has to be solved in a \textit{centralized} manner as one large QP.
+However, this clearly would not scale for large values of $N$.
+Further, due to the inter-agent constraints, the minimization of individual $\mathcal{H}_i$ can no longer be decoupled.
+Thus, the safe optimal control $\vu^*$, has to be solved as one large QP, i.e, in a \textit{centralized} manner.